PsychoTea/OverCl0ck/README.md

 Post-exploitation shouldn't be too difficult, as the Watch is 32bit, therefore no KPP.

+**Please remember to work from the 'develop' branch, and submit PR's there.
+NOT master.**

 To-do:
 - Fix watch_offsetfinder to correctly find sizeof_task and iouserclient_ipc
 - Get v0rtex to run correctly